isarandi/metrabs/README.md

 poses3d = model.predict_multi_image(images, intrinsics, person_boxes)
 ```

+MeTRAbs, at its core, is based on single-person pose estimation and it is extended to multi-person applications by
+first detecting people and then running the single-person estimation for each of them.
+This so-called **top-down multiperson
+strategy** is already (quite efficiently) packaged into a standalone model for convenience.
+This multiperson extension
+also takes into account the implicit rotation that cropping induces.
+Instead of naive cropping, the model takes care
+of applying the appropriate **homography transformation for perspective undistortion** and returns the poses in the 3D camera coordinate frame corresponding to the full image.
+The models also contain built-in capability for test-time augmentation
+(transforming each crop `n` times and averaging the results, this is configurable through the argument `n_aug` to the prediction functions).

-In any case, the individual, per-person crops will be **automatically batched up behind the scenes** and sent to the
+The individual, per-person crops will be **automatically batched up behind the scenes** and sent to the
 single-person pose estimator in that batched form for efficient parallelization on the GPU.
 One such concrete batch may contain crops from multiple images (when using `predict_multi_image`),
 but the crops from one image may also be split in several batches if there are many boxes given.
 You can control this using the `internal_batch_size` argument to the above functions (0 means all crops are packed into one batch, which will lead to out-of-memory with many boxes).